Last Updated: 1/8/24 | January 8th, 2024

 A word of caution, though: the museum is really tiny, making it hard to maneuver around due to the big crowds.
 Avoid going in the afternoon and on weekends.

 Friedrichstraße 43-45, +49 30 2537250.
 The checkpoint itself is open every day and free to the public, while the museum is open Monday-Sunday from 10am-8pm.
 Admission to the museum is 17.50 EUR.

 12. Take a boat tour

 The Spree River, which stretches around 400 kilometers (250 miles), flows through Berlin, and there are lots of canals and waterways on which you can take a boat tour.
-Most cover all the main landmarks and include an audio guide too so you can learn a little as you take the in view.
-Scenic boat tours start at 20 EUR for a one-hour cruise.
+Most cover all the main landmarks and include an audio guide too so you can learn a little as you take in the view.
+Scenic boat tours start at 21 EUR for a one-hour cruise.
 It’s a relaxing way to rest your feet after a busy day of exploring.

 13. Hang out on “the beach”

 A great summertime activity involves hanging out on “the beach.”
 Various areas of the riverbank (especially across from the main train station) have “beach bars” where people lounge in beach chairs, drink beer, and soak up the sun.
 Strandbad Wannsee on the outskirts of the city is especially popular for its sandy beaches and swimming areas.